tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/1_Revenue and Year-over-Year Revenue Growth.md

 ## 1st Task:
   * Calculate Q2 2025 Net Revenue Total Net Revenue
-  * Also we will add below the and it´s breakdown using GROUP BY, WHERE, clause and Time format Functions Using UNION ALL
+  * Also we will add below the and it´s breakdown using GROUP BY, WHERE, clause and Date/Time format Functions format Functions Using UNION ALL

 ```sql
   FORMAT_DATETIME('%Y-%QQ', created_at) as year_quarter,